tomasnyberg/gossipglomers/README.md

 I would also imagine that it's more useful in the case of network failures, where a node has to wait a while before talking to its neighbors (letting multiple messages pile up).

 A <strong>much</strong> simpler improvement that I thought of shortly afterwards was even more effective, more than halving the messages per operation metric.
-It is as easy as this: If a node receives a message from a neighbor, it should not send that message back to the same neighbor.
+It was as simple as this: If a node receives a message from a neighbor, it should not send that message back to the same neighbor.

 The last thing that I improved was simply changing the topology of the network.
 The default for maelstrom is a 2d grid, which is of course quite inefficient when passing messages from one corner to the other.
 I noticed that `--topology tree4`, which changes the default topology that maelstrom provides to a tree with branching factor `4` offered significant improvements to all targeted metrics.
 In fact, enough to make me pass all the requirements.